Interview Preparation and Corresponding with Employers

 Interviews, from those conducted through on-campus recruiting to those over Skype, can be daunting.
 Let’s go through some tools for preparation to make sure you’re ready:

-When corresponding with employers, courteous, prompt and concise communication is key!
-Your emails should be completely error free; they should also be polite and business-like.
-Respond to a communication from an employer quickly, and certainly do not allow for more than 24 hours to pass before getting back to them to at least acknowledge receipt of a message.
 We are happy to review any emails you’re sending back and forth – email us at email@example.com explaining the situation and with your draft.
 We’ll get back to you with comments.

-Before your interview, use LinkedIn to obtain background information on the person with whom you will be talking.
+- Use LinkedIn to obtain background information on the person with whom you will be talking.
 Know his/her exact role in the company – use this information to develop more advanced understanding of their work, as well as questions to ask at the end.
 The hobbies/interests sections of their profile can also give you ways to connect during the interview.

-It is crucial that you have knowledge of the organization, the position and how your skills match up before participating in an interview.
+- It is crucial that you have knowledge of the organization, the position, and how your skills match up before participating in an interview.
 Employers want to know not only that you can do the job, but that you are interested in the job and have thought about how this job might be different from similar positions.

 - CQInteractive walks you through cases and brain teasers